Wave Candy is a flexible audio analysis and visualization tool which includes an Oscilloscope, Spectrum Analyzer, Vectorscope and Peak Meter.

 - Pinch - Restricts the movement of the ends of the waveform (as if they are being 'pinched').

 - Interpolate - In short, smooths zoomed waveforms.
-When it's on it will more closely represent what your speakers play, when of the digital data in the waveform.
+When selected the wave will more closely represent what your speakers play.
+When deselected, the waveform will more closely represent the exact digital data.

 - Update - Waveform synchronization.
 Right-click to sync to a specific note/frequency.
 Turn to the right to match higher frequencies, left to match lower frequencies.